-Your computer has one parallel connector.
+Your computer has one 25-pin, female D-shell parallel connector on the rear panel.
+See "Input/output connectors" on page 75 for the location of this connector.
 This connector supports three standard Institute of Electrical and Electronics Engineers (IEEE) 1284 modes of operation: standard parallel port (SPP), enhanced parallel port (EPP), and extended capability port (ECP).

-Viewing or changing the connector assignments: Use the IBM Setup Utility program to configure the parallel connector as bidirectional.
+Use the IBM Setup Utility program to configure the parallel connector as bidirectional.
 With this configuration, data can be read from and written to a device.
 In bidirectional mode, the computer supports the ECP and EPP modes.